Jason897571/Raccoon-Employee-Tracker/README.md

    ```sh
    git clone https://github.com/Jason897571/Raccoon-Employee-Tracker.git
    ```
-3. Open the project using vs code and input node index.js in your terminal
+3. Open the project using vs code and open your mysql terminal to import `schemal.sql` and `seeds.sql`.
+Then you will see three tables in your database.

+4. In your terminal, input `npm start` to start the server.